frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 The dawn had been near when he crawled out again.
 Empty in the way that isn’t hunger.
 Hollow in the way a bell is hollow when it forgets how to sing.

-That same hollow pulsed in his belly now.
-Not sharp, just insistent.
+Another ache surfaced.
+Not sharp, merely insistent.
 Pain can be set aside.
 Regret will wait its turn.
-But nature, blunt and honest, will not be held at the threshold.
-There are indignities a man does not get to debate.
+But nature, blunt and honest, will not be bargained with.
+There are some indignities an aged man cannot debate.

 ### * * *

-When he returned, the kettle waited: soot-black, solid, and familiar.
+When he returned, the kettle waited.
+It was soot-black, solid, and familiar.
 The sort of companion who expected nothing but notice.
 He set it on the iron ring and lit the flame beneath with careful hands.

 From a paper pouch, he pinched dry leaves that were bitter as myth and green as regret.
 Nahirout.
 Rare, sharp, and blunt in equal measure.
 It didn’t cure.
 It didn’t heal.
 It stole.
 It robbed pain of speech for an hour and left you too empty to argue.

 The kettle began to whisper long before it sang.
 This was not the whistle of a young, eager flame.
-Instead, this was a strained breath, strangled and weary.
+Instead, this was a strained breath.
 Even boiling water had learned to keep its voice down in the Waystone.

 When steam rose, he brewed it darker than ever.
 No honey.
 No sweetening.
 Nothing but heat and silence.
 He sipped once, then again, and felt the ache in his ribs dull to a whisper.
-Felt the trembling behind his eyes hush for now.
+He felt the trembling behind his eyes hush for now.

 He did not feel better.
 But he could move.

 Praise cleverness, he thought, with a bitterness to match the tea.
-Clever enough to build a cellar forge in secret.
-Clever enough to find supply when coin ran dry.
-Clever enough to lean on leaf and silence until he forgot whether the ache in his chest came from failing spells or shattered ribs.
+Clever enough to find his own supply when no tinker was in town.
+Clever enough to tell himself that a daily cup was only habit, nothing more.
+Clever, even, for forgetting whether the ache in his chest was old magic gone to rot or simply broken ribs.

-By the time he dressed, with each motion measured and each breath negotiated, the light had crept into the windows like an apology.
-Pale gold, uncertain.
-It did not reach the corners.
+He dressed in silence.
+Each motion was measured, each breath a quiet bargain.
+Outside, the light eased its way across the window.
+It was golden, hesitant, touching the room like the tentative hand of an apology.

-He stepped outside without straightening his shirt, and without reclaiming his mask.
+He left the room without straightening his shirt, and without reclaiming his mask.
 They knew him too well by now.

 And pain, after all, wears its own face.